 Film Festival continues into the weekend

-Among the films and workshops at the sixth annual Prescott Film Festival is the annual Arizona Uncorked Wine Tasting, which will be the feature event on Saturday evening, July 25.
-The event sold out last year and is a favorite among festival goers.
+The Prescott film festival will continue on intot he weekend Saturday and Sunday, July 25-26 with more film screenings and the annual Arizona Uncorked Wine Tasting.
+The feature event on Saturday evening, July 25, Arizona Uncorked sold out last year and is a favorite among festival goers.

 According to a release by festival Executive Director Helen Stephenson, wines featured this year will be from Michael Pierce, the Director of Enology and Yavapai College.